 Consistent with these simplification measures, frequency assignment criteria has been incrementally transferred to this RALI (and updated where necessary) to facilitate the implementation of the new arrangements detailed in the Decision paper.

 Amalgamation of historic service sub-types

 As indicated in section 1.2, the Review sought to rationalise fixed service sub-types.
 Table 1 details the amalgamation of the following historic sub-types:

+Amalgamation of historic service sub-types